ChakraWarrior35/Chakrawarrior35/README.md

 # 💫 About Me:
 I am an engineering student focused on building practical, problem-driven technology at the intersection of software, AI, and robotics.
-My work spans web development, embedded systems, and AI-assisted applications, with an emphasis on clean architecture and real-world usability.<br><br>I have hands-on experience with Python, Java, and the MERN stack, along with a strong foundation in data structures, algorithms, and system design.
+My work spans web development, embedded systems, and AI-assisted applications, with an emphasis on clean architecture and real-world usability.<br><br>I have hands-on experience with Python, Java, c,and Django,Flask, along with a strong foundation in data structures, algorithms, and system design.
 Beyond software, I actively develop hardware-integrated projects involving sensors, microcontrollers, and real-time data processing.

 ## 🌐 Socials: na t